jtpaulo/jtpaulo.github.io/_pages/publications.md

 ### 2020

 Cogo V, Paulo J, Bessani, A. GenoDedup: Similarity-Based Deduplication and Delta-Encoding for Genome Sequencing Data.
-IEEE Transactions on Computers (accepted/to appear).
+IEEE Transactions on Computers (accepted/to appear) - Q1 in Scimago.

 Macedo R, Paulo J, Pereira J, Bessani, A. A Survey and Classification of Software-Defined Storage Systems.
-ACM Computing Surveys (accepted/to appear).
+ACM Computing Surveys (accepted/to appear) - Q1 in Scimago.

 Carvalho H, Cruz D, Pontes R; Paulo J, Oliveira R. On the trade-offs of combining multiple secureprocessing primitives for data analytics.
 Distributed Applications and Interoperable Systems International Conference (accepted/to appear).